pfelk/pfelk/install/ansible.md

  - run `ansible-playbook -i hosts --check install/install.yml`

 ### Deploying to localhost
-To deploy the playbook on your local machine you need the following:
+To deploy the playbook on your local machine you need the do following:
  - install and setup `openssh`
  - if you choose not to use ssh keys, install `sshpass` for auth purposes
  - under `ansible-elk/hosts` define your IP as `localhost`